Green Hills, Pennsylvania: Demographics

-There were 7 households, out of which 3 had children under the age of 18 living with them, 5 were married couples living together, and 2 were non-families.
-Two households were made up of individuals, and none had someone living alone who was 65 years of age or older.
+There were seven households, out of which three had children under the age of eighteen living with them.
+Five were married couples living together, and two were non-families.

+Two households were made up of individuals, and none had someone living alone who was sixty-five years of age or older.
 The average household size was 2.57 and the average family size was 3.20.

-The median age in the borough was 36 years.
-Among the 18 residents, there were six children — four girls and two boys — six men, and six women.
-Of the adults, two were between 18 and 24, four from 25 to 44, three from 45 to 64, and three 65 or older.
+The median age in the borough was thirty-six years.
+Among the eighteen residents, there were six children — four girls and two boys — six men, and six women.
+Of the adults, two were between the ages of eighteen and twenty-four, four were aged twenty-five to forty-four, three were aged forty-five to sixty-four, and three were sixty-five years of age or older.

 The median income for a household in the borough was $94,239, and the median income for a family was $116,250.
-Males had a median income of $24,583 versus $0 for females.
+Males had a median income of $24,583 compared with $0 for females.
 The per capita income for the borough was $124,279.

-None of the population and none of the families were below the poverty line.
+No individuals or families were documented as falling below the poverty line.